kirpinev/kirpinev/README.md

 - 🔭 I’m currently working on dumbojs library
 - 🌱 I’m currently learning TypeScript
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate to open source projects
 - 🥅 2020 Goals: Try not to die

 ### Languages and Tools: